samdjstevens/vagrant-reverse-proxy/README.md

 value of `foo`.
 This is only done for virtual machines that have `config.reverse_proxy.enabled` set to `true` in their config.

+#### Server Blocks

+The plugin also writes `server` block configuration for the enabled VMs so that they can be accessed directly via their hostname (as long as the hostname resolves to the host machine's I.P address).

+To include these, simply include the generated file inside your main nginx `http` block:

+    http {
+        include "vagrant-proxy-config-servers";
+    }

-Whenever you bring up, halt, or reload a machine, the plugin updates the proxy config file and invokes `sudo nginx -s reload` to make the change immediately visible.
+Whenever you bring up, halt, or reload a machine, the plugin updates the proxy config files and invokes `sudo nginx -s reload` to make the change immediately visible.

 ### Custom host names